-The 2011 Census confirmed that there are seventy-seven individuals within Crawley who have identified themselves as 'White Gypsy or Irish Traveller', with the largest concentration of the GTTS community in the Langley Green neighbourhood.
+The 2011 Census confirmed that there are 77 individuals within Crawley who have identified themselves as 'White Gypsy or Irish Traveller', with the largest concentration of the GTTS community living in the Langley Green neighbourhood.

 Currently in Crawley, four Gypsy and Traveller households reside on two private sites in caravan accommodation.
-One of these sites is authorised for two pitches; the other site is currently unauthorised but a planning application for two pitches is currently being considered.
-The unauthorised site contains two caravans housing members of the same extended family; this could conceivably become three separate households within the life of the Local Plan.
+Both of these sites are authorised for two pitches.

-Three Travelling Showperson households reside on an authorised private site (one household within bricks and mortar accommodation, the other two households are currently in caravan accommodation within the same site; these households are members of the same extended family.
+Three Travelling Showperson households reside on an authorised private site.
+One household within bricks and mortar accommodation, the other two households are currently in caravan accommodation within the same site; these households are members of the same extended family.

 Notwithstanding this, in Crawley, the majority of the travelling community population is housed within bricks and mortar accommodation, this is supported by the locational information provided by the Census data.
-From information provided by West Sussex County Council Communities Commissioning Directorate have suggested that their records indicate an estimated 30 Traveller families reside within Crawley.
+Information provided by West Sussex County Council Communities Commissioning Directorate indicated that an estimated 30 Traveller families reside within Crawley.
 National guidance confirms that Gypsies and Travellers, and their children and other relatives, in bricks and mortar housing may form part of the source from which future site need may arise.